Have you ever had an FSAVC with Aviva?

 If you believe you have been mis-sold your FSAVC from Aviva start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 Aviva mis-sold FSAVC with various different Aspects:

-- Aviva may not have made their consumers aware that their FSAVC will not be contributed by their employer.
+- Aviva may not have made their customers aware that their FSAVC will not be contributed by their employer.

-- Aviva may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Aviva may not have made their customers aware that they would be choosing the funds for the FSAVC.

 - Aviva may not have made their customers aware about the chance of purchasing "Added Years".

-- Aviva may not have made their consumers aware that any fees & charges that their FSAVC incurred.
+- Aviva may not have made their customers aware that any fees & charges that their FSAVC incurred.

 Have Aviva mis-sold you your FSAVC?